dmsc/fastbasic/manual.md

 There are numeric expressions, boolean expressions and string expressions.

-In FastBasic, all numeric expressions are evaluated as integers from -32768 to 32767, this is called 16 bit signed integer values.
+In FastBasic, standard  numeric expressions are evaluated as integers from -32768 to 32767, this is called 16 bit signed integer values.

+Floating point expressions are used
+*only* if numbers have a decimal point.
+Floating point numbers are stored with standard Atari BCD representation, with a range from 1E-98 to 1E+98.

 Boolean expressions are "true" or
 "false", represented as the numbers 1